 You also can do some on-the-ground research by touring new homes offered by builders during home tours and open houses.
 It’s critical to be able to see a builder’s work up close: Notice the quality of the materials, the attention to detail in trim work and paint, and the overall feel that a home gives you.
 Spend some time grilling the builder’s representatives if they’re on-site.

 When you’ve chosen about three top prospects, give each one a call.
 Ask if the company can give you references of previous homebuyers, what experience it has building the kind of house you want, whether its schedule would match your needs, and if you could visit one of its homes under construction.

 Unless you’re put off by the phone inquiry and online research, schedule face-to-face consultations with your top builders.
 Go armed with a notebook and lots of questions and don’t be afraid to ask them.
 This is your dream home you’re talking about.
 The list of potential questions is long.
 Here are some important ones:

-- Describe the quality of the materials you use.
+- Can you describe the quality of the materials you use?